 This is a great dish for Thanksgiving, if you celebrate that US festival.
 Other Thanksgiving recipes are here.

-Are you looking for Sweet Potato recipes?
-Try Roasted Sweet Potato and Fresh Figs, Madras Curry of Sweet Potato, Eggplant and Spinach, and Creamy Baked Sweet Potato.
+Similar recipes include Fruit Flavoured Vinegars, Roasted Sweet Potato and Fresh Figs, Madras Curry of Sweet Potato, Eggplant and Spinach, and Creamy Baked Sweet Potato.